LIBRARY NEWS

 What are the fees if items are overdue?

-The Gravette Public Library does not charge overdue fees for books and DVDs.
+The Gravette Public Library does not charge overdue fees for books and videos.
 However, if items are not returned, lost, or damaged where it cannot be returned to circulation, the account will be charged a fee to cover the replacement of the item.

 Overdue fees of $1.00 per day are charged for hotspots, Discover Kits, the telescope and microscope.
 Replacement fees apply to missing components or failure to return the item.
 Internet service will be deactivated for hotspots that are not returned by the due date.